FrozenNode/Laravel-Administrator/src/docs/configuration.md

 If you've installed the Laravel 3 bundle, you can either edit the `bundles/administrator/config/administrator.php` file directly, or you can create an `administrator.php` at `application/config`.

 All of the configuration options are used, but not all of them must be supplied.
-When Administrator loads up, it overwrites the default options set in `bundles/administrator/config/administrator.php` with the options you set in `application/config/administrator.php`.

 <a name="options"></a>
 ## Options